-All event swims should occur in designated swim areas or in designated no wake zones.
-Participants should stay in these zones.
-In general swims should occur within 100m of the shoreline.
+All event swims in State Parks will occur in designated swim areas or in designated no wake zones.
+Participants are required to stay in these zones.
+In general swims will occur within 100m of the shoreline.

-No participants should swim in water temperatures less than 57°F. Participants should wear wetsuits if water temperature is 57°F or less than 60.8°F. No participants should swim in water temperatures greater than 85°F.
+No participants shall swim in water temperatures less than 57°F. Participants shall be required to wear wetsuits if water temperature is 57°F or less than 60.8°F. No participants shall swim in water temperatures greater than 85°F.

-During group swims all participants should avoid physical contact with other participants and their swim buoys.
-Participants should not change directions during their swim to prevent other participants from overtaking them.
-Individual support non motorized water craft should avoid all participants unless aid is requested.
+During group swims all participants must avoid physical contact with other participants and their swim buoys.
+Participants shall not change directions during their swim to prevent other participants from overtaking them.
+Individual support non motorized water craft shall avoid all participants unless aid is requested.
+Flagrant violations of these rules can result in event disqualification.